kabilanmohan/ML-models-comparision-app/README.md

 ## Demo

-You can access the app live on Streamlit Cloud .
+You can access the app live on Streamlit Cloud Link -> https://ml-models-comparision-app.streamlit.app/.

 ## Installation